contentful-labs/ui-editable-table/README.md

 source .env
 ```

 Adjust the table configuration.
-Open `index.html` and adjust the `tableData` object.
+Open `index.html`.

+Update the `<title>` tag with the table name.
+Update the `tableData` object with the desired table format.

 ```
   tableData : getInitialData({